CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     az login -u [username] -p [Password]
     ```

-1. In order to set up the Kubernetes cluster connection, make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.
+1. In order to set up the Kubernetes cluster connection, make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command and run.

     ```
     az aks get-credentials --resource-group ContosoTraders-SUFFIX --name contoso-traders-aksSUFFIX